kmaterna/Tutorials_for_intermediate/VISCO1D/README.md

 * (40.8810043 -123.631165) : the latitude/longitude of the lower edge of the fault plane closest to the strike direction (ex: the lower northeast corner if the strike is 24 degrees).

 I don't know what the 1/0 at the end represent.
+1: israte in strainAp.f; 0 = displacement/strain; 1 = velocity/strain rate.
+0: evaluate VE deformation at depth input in the previous runs of vtordep and vsphm, which is 0.0 because GPS sites are at Earth's surface.

 ##### Outputs:
 Output displacements in the text file are in cm, in the same lon/lat order as the points in the input  file.